-In 2013, after severe arthritis problems and four shoulder replacement surgeries, I sold almost all
+In 2013, after severe arthritis problems and four shoulder replacement surgeries, I sold all

-legacy lenses and a lens mount adapter, all my basic gear now fits in a tiny bag.
-The Sony A7R II is a 42 megapixel
+All my essential gear now fits in a tiny bag.
+The Sony A7R II is a 42 megapixel interchangeable lens camera

-It also incorporates 5-axis image stabilization in the camera body.
+It also incorporates 5-axis image stabilization in the camera body, as does my APS-C format A6500 camera.

 I previously owned the Sony A6000 and RX1R II, and I wrote The Complete Guide to Sony's Alpha 6000 Digital Camera with Gary Friedman,